Malory Towers: German adaptation

 The German version, published in the 1960s and 1970s underwent substantial changes to catch up with time (e.g. turntables instead of gramophones), to better resemble German grammar schools (playing handball instead of lacrosse).
 Furthermore, there were changes to character names – for instance, Darrell was renamed Dolly.
 From 1977 to 1997, twelve sequel books were published, telling Dolly's further life which always stays close to the school: after studying at a partner university, she works as a house mistress, marries one of the teachers, and has a child of her own.
 The story ends in the 18th book with old Miss Grayling's dignified retirement – and Dolly as her successor.

 Stage musical

 A stage production written and directed by Emma Rice and her company Wise Children has been touring theatres in 2019.
 It is a co-production with York Theatre Royal, in association with the Bristol Old Vic.

 TV series

 In 2019, it was announced that a television adaptation was being produced for British television channel CBBC, in association with Canada's Family Channel.
 It was developed by Rachel Flowerday, who had previously worked on the television series Father Brown, and Sasha Hails.
 It specifically included a cast with members of BAME communities and actors with facial disfigurements.
 It premiered on 23 March 2020.
 Season 1 has 13 half-hour episodes about Darrell's first year at Malory Towers.

+Until 2025 six sequel seasons and one christmas special were published, with seasons 2-7 following book 2-6 (book 6 split in two halves), and the christmas episode staying outside the books' narrative.
+With Darrl leaving the school the story concludes.